 We recount our holidays from a few years ago when Saagar had the pleasure (not) of dressing his first pheasant with the help of an aunt from the country.
 We all took turns at being beaten by him at table tennis.
 He looked gorgeous in a navy blue shirt and dark-rimmed spectacles.
 He had just been prescribed glasses.
 He was getting used to wearing them and I was getting used to seeing him wearing them.

-Until he was 10, we religiously left a glass of wine and an orange for Santa on the mantle-piece above the fire place.
+Until he was 10, we religiously left a glass of wine and an orange for Santa on the mantle-piece.
 He wrote a letter to him every year.
 I remember he always started with “Dear Santa and Mrs Santa, …” 🙂 We took pictures with him.
 We watched his films and we found him to be cool and cuddly.

 That year his gift was wrapped in a deep blue paper with glittery stars and snow-flakes in various shapes and sizes.
 He found just what he wanted inside.
 He jumped up and down for a bit and then sat down, visibly thinking.